---

 ```

-Expected output will show `Docker version 29.x.x` — cross-check against the [release notes](https://docs.docker.com/engine/release-notes/) to confirm you're on the latest stable build.
+Expected output will show `Docker version 29.x.x` — for example, `29.5.3` at the time of this June 2026 refresh.
+Cross-check against the [release notes](https://docs.docker.com/engine/release-notes/) to confirm you're on the latest stable build.

 ---